Tanya Tucker Honors George Jones With ‘The Grand Tour’ At ‘All For The Hall’ Benefit’

-On Tuesday night (Feb 12), country fans flocked to Nashville’s Bridgestone Arena for a good cause.
+On February 12, 2020, country fans flocked to Nashville’s Bridgestone Arena for a good cause.
 All for the Hall, an event that benefits the Country Music Hall of Fame, was held and hosted by Keith Urban.

 On the bill for the event included Luke Combs, Chris Stapleton, Brothers Osborne, Morgan Wallen, Blake Shelton, Tanya Tucker, Carly Pearce, Ingrid Andress, Tenille Townes, and Lauren Daigle.